 (Because no matter how many ways to save money as a blogger you find, there will always be these tools that are so worth paying for that are just going to take your blog to the next level!)

-Here are a few cheaper or free alternatives that I use: Canva (free) instead of Photoshop (for blog and social media graphics), Mailerlite instead of Converkit (for email marketing), HootSuite (free) for scheduling tweets, Fiverr instead of hiring a logo designer, Color U Bold instead of Haute Chocolate (for styled stock memberships).
+Here are a few cheaper or free alternatives that I use: Canva (free) instead of Photoshop (for blog and social media graphics), Mailerlite instead of Converkit (for email marketing), HootSuite (free) for scheduling tweets, Fiverr instead of hiring a logo designer.

 Creative Market is by far my favorite blogging resource.
 By signing up to their email newsletter you get 6 freebies each week (everything from free fonts, to stock photos, to design vectors and social media templates) that I always stock up and find a later use for.